 These settings determine how your video recordings are made available.

 The amount of time in seconds you would like users to be able to scroll back in the video.
 The longer this value the longer your playlists will be so we recommend a DVR window up to 8 hours, longer might cause issues with loading the stream.

-This settings controls if we should automatically regard all streams who's signal terminates as Video-on-demand (VOD) resources.
+This setting controls whether we should automatically regard all streams whose signal terminates as Video-on-demand (VOD) resources.
 If you use events to stream your content this process will be controlled by Publish and un-publish.

 Our system allows you to record the incoming feed and save it into downloadable video files.
 There are two main options for enabling recording: